Christmas Caper

 Christmas Caper is an ABC Family Original Movie.
 It aired on November 25, 2007, on ABC Family as part of their Countdown to 25 Days of Christmas.
 The film stars Shannen Doherty, Ty Olsson, Sonya Salomaa and Stefanie von Pfetten.

 Plot

-A Grinch-like thief retreats to her hometown in Connecticut after a con goes bad and gets stuck baby-sitting her niece and nephew until their parents can make it home for Christmas.
+A Grinch-like thief retreats to her hometown in Connecticut after a con goes bad and gets stuck baby-sitting her nephew Parker and niece Annie until their parents Savannah & Brian Cooper can make it home for Christmas.
 She spends most of her time devising ways to even the score with Clive, her partner in crime, until the spirit of the holidays can help put her priorities back on track.